christianhidber/easyagents/README.md

 own game engine / environment.
 EasyAgents is based on OpenAI gym and uses algorithms implemented by tfAgents or OpenAI baselines.

-## For whom this is for (and for whom not)

-* If you have a general understanding of reinforcement learning and you would like to try different algorithms and/or implemenations in an easy way: this is for you.
-* If you would like to play around with your own reinforcement learning problem and getting a feeling if some of the well-known algorithms may be helpful: this is for you.
-* If you are a reinforcement learning EXPERT or if you would like to leverage implementation specific advantages of an algorithm: this is NOT for you.

 ## Example (implementation in progress)

 Here's an example of the full code needed using easyagents to run the tfagents implementation of Ppo on the cartpole example: